 In late July 1998, after three days of observation at several Cavendishia sp.
-(Ericaceae) bushes a male E. mirabilis approached LAMH to within displayed aggressively in his presence.
+(Ericaceae) bushes a male E. mirabilis approached LAMH to within 1 m, allowing him to observe its magnificent iridescent green crown and indigo and coppery red underparts, and displayed aggressively in his presence.
 The male made eight visits to the flowering bush from 11h30-12h30, often perching in close proximity to LAMH.
-During this visit, three different females were observed throughout the day feeding at various times at the same Cavendishia sp. bushes and also on a common Melastomataceae (Miconia sp.) with small yellowish inflorescence which Mark Pearman had also recorded the species probably feeding on.
-The birds fed mostly in flight, occasionally clinging to florescences and perched-resting for a couple of minutes to clean their bill before flying into the forest.
+During this visit, three different females were observed throughout the day feeding at various times at the same Cavendishia sp. bushes and also on a common Melastomataceae (Miconia sp.) with small yellowish inflorescence which Mark Pearman had also recorded the species probably feeding on1.
+The birds fed mostly in flight, occasionally clinging to florescences and perchedresting for a couple of minutes to clean their bill before flying into the forest.
 The same bushes were also visited by other hummingbird species (Heliangelus exortis and male Boissonneaua flavescens), but the female E. mirabilis exhibited no territorial behaviour, while H. exortis and B. flavescens fought each other.
 In early August, females were still visiting the bushes but no males were found.